whawty/auth/doc/SCHEMA.md

 may only be done by admins.
 An admin is also allowed to change any password.
 Normal users may only update their own password.

-A whawty agent may upgrade the hashing algorihtm to an other(newer) format during authentication.
+A whawty.auth agent may upgrade the hashing algorihtm to an other(newer) format xduring authentication.
 However if an agent supports this it must be possible to disable upgrades.

 The contents of the files depend on the hashing algorithm used.
 For now